 Health & safety

-Money: No currency exchange is available.
-There is a small safe in each room for storing travel documents and valuables.
+- No currency exchange is available.
+There is an electronic safe in each room for storing travel documents and valuables.